TonySl/Ecoregion/README.md

-# Ama_Ecoregion
+# Ecoregion mapping
-Source codes for generating Amazonian ecoregions with earth observation data and network clustering.
+Source codes for generating ecoregions with earth observation data and network clustering.